guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 | 100        | 85 ms       | 0.57 ms         | 1.76 ms                                 | 0.68 ms                      |
 | 1000       | 18.6 s      | 8.6 ms          | 33.9 ms                                 | 12.8 ms                       |

-This confirms the expectations derived from the algorithms earlier: the naive approach becomes unpractical for inputs starting at 100 lines.
-Meanwhile, all other approaches stay in the order of a millisecond even for inputs that are 1000 lines long, confirming the asymptotic benefits of the data structure derived.
+This confirms the expectations derived from the algorithms earlier: the naive approach becomes unpractical for inputs lengths exceeding 100 lines.
+Meanwhile, all other approaches stay in the order of a millisecond even for inputs that are 1000 lines long, confirming the asymptotic benefits of the data structures investigated.
 We also see that the two exact solutions leveraging priority queues provide execution times that are in line with the pre-split approximation.
 Even though they have the same asymptotic complexity, we also note that the linked-list implementation for the `Symbols` outperforms the binary search tree version.

 These results, along with asymptotic trend-lines, can be seen in the figure below: